-Although separate treatment facilities have been set up to respond to the Ebola outbreak, general medical facilities throughout Liberia are unable to provide the same standard of healthcare as in the UK.
+Getting medical care in Liberia may be difficult because the health infrastructure has been severely strained by the Ebola outbreak.
+Although separate treatment facilities were set up to respond to the Ebola outbreak, general medical facilities throughout Liberia are unable to provide the same standard of healthcare as in the UK.
 Many medical facilities expect to be paid up-front for treatment.

-If you travel to Liberia, you should stay in contact with your employer or host organisation about the support that they can provide to you while you’re in the country, and if you should wish to leave.
-If you travel to Liberia to help in the relief effort, you should make sure that you are contracted to a reputable organisation that is able to provide the support and risk assessments required.
-Restrictions on travel in the region may make it difficult to leave, particularly at short notice.
+If you travel to Liberia, stay in contact with your employer or host organisation about the support that they can provide to you while you’re in the country, and if you wish to leave.
+If you travel to Liberia to help in the relief effort, make sure that you are contracted to a reputable organisation able to provide the support and risk assessments required.
+Restrictions on travel in the region and narrow options for commercial flights may make it difficult to leave, particularly at short notice.

 There have been some violent incidents associated with the Ebola outbreak.
 You should avoid any demonstrations or large gatherings of people.

 If you’re travelling to the UK within 21 days of a visit to any other Ebola-affected country, you should make yourself known to UK Passport Control to be screened.
 For further details about the screening process, see the Public Health England website.

 If you’re concerned that you might have been exposed to, or showing symptoms of Ebola, you should seek immediate medical advice.
 If you’re in the UK call NHS on 111.

 The small British Embassy in Monrovia can only offer limited consular assistance.

 There is a low threat from terrorism.
 See Terrorism

 Take out comprehensive travel and medical insurance before you travel.